 In summary, the unresolved challenges of accurate global and local uncertainty estimates largely hinder the development of efficient active learning cycles for machine learning potentials.
 Yet, the field has a major advantage over other prediction tasks: Instead of learning to predict a single quantity (one target value per data point), a machine learning potential always predicts a molecular/fullstructure energy, as well as atomic forces for each atom in each spatial direction.
-In the current study, we present a model-agnostic, simple, and fast method to obtain accurate uncertainties both for single data points, as well as spatially resolved for all atoms within a data point.
-We detail the theoretical basis of our approach and demonstrate it on diverse systems, namely organic reactions in gas phase, perovskite structures, and liquid water, where we find that global and atomic model errors can be predicted quantitatively.
-We then show how our approach enables a reliable identification of spatially resolved higherror regions using simple committee standard deviations and demonstrate the capabilities of these local uncertainties for active learning.
+In the current study, we discuss why approaches based on aggregating uncertainties over all atoms in a data point give reliable uncertainty estimates, providing a theoretical framework for previous work.
+We then take the concept a step further and present a new, model-agnostic, simple, and fast method to obtain spatially resolved uncertainties that correlate with the actual error for all atoms within a data point.
+We detail the theoretical basis of our approach and demonstrate it on diverse systems, namely organic reactions in gas phase, perovskite structures, and liquid water, where we find that global and spatially resolved local model errors can be predicted quantitatively.
+We then show how our approach enables a reliable identification of spatially resolved high-error regions using simple committee standard deviations and demonstrate the capabilities of these local uncertainties for active learning.